upslopeio/python-workshop/part-2-fastapi/README.md

 > NOTE: you can create a FastAPI app for AA within runway by choosing "Create and App" > "PythonFastAPI"

+For this exercise:

+1. Fork and clone this empty repository https://github.com/AAInternal/fastapi-sample-application
+2. Complete the challenges
+3. Commit / Push your changes
+4. Open a PR

 ## Create an empty python project

 ```